Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Six Suits

-* An orange suit is added.
+* An cyan suit is added.
-* It works identical to the other suits in that you can clue orange cards with orange clues.
+* It works identical to the other suits in that you can clue cyan cards with cyan clues.

 ### Four Suits